Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 5. Musée Fabre

-Musée Fabre is one of magnificent Montpellier’s top attractions to discover.
+Musée Fabre is one of magnificent Montpellier’s top attractions.
 You’ll not want to miss one of the country’s biggest and finest fine art collections.
 Its huge collection was even a tad overwhelming when we were plunged into room upon room of Old Masters together with a wave of excitable school kids.

-Luckily help was on hand.
-With the help of an English-speaking security guard who gave us a quick overview of the museum.
-His enthusiasm was infectious and he explained the museum houses an evolution of art since the Renaissance.
-At his suggestion, we returned to the entrance to pick up the Practical Guide to Visiting the Museum.
+Luckily, help was on hand.
+An English-speaking security guard gave us a quick overview of the museum.
+His enthusiasm was infectious, and he explained that the museum houses an evolution of art since the Renaissance.
+We returned to the entrance at his suggestion to pick up the Practical Guide to Visiting the Museum.

 Musée Fabre

-Having had the overview we redoubled our energy in search of the pre-eminent paintings, sculptures, and drawings from the 14th to 21st centuries. including Monet, Rubens, Degas, and Brueghel.
-The museum also houses Contemporary painting techniques; Geometric abstraction and those that reduce composition to a form or a color field.
+Having had the overview, we redoubled our energy in search of the pre-eminent paintings, sculptures, and drawings from the 14th to 21st centuries, including Monet, Rubens, Degas, and Brueghel.
+The museum also houses Contemporary painting techniques, including geometric abstraction and those that reduce composition to a form or a colour field.

 This is easily a museum that you could lose yourself in ALL day, but we had places to see and people to meet…